Updated Report Released December 15, 2016

-Tobacco companies have enlisted convenience stores as their most important partners in marketing tobacco products and fighting policies that reduce tobacco use, thereby enticing kids to use tobacco and harming the nation’s health, according to a report by the Campaign for Tobacco-Free Kids, Counter Tobacco and the American Heart Association.
+Tobacco companies have enlisted convenience stores as their most important partners in marketing tobacco products and fighting policies that reduce tobacco use, thereby enticing kids to use tobacco and harming the nation’s health.

-As other forms of tobacco marketing have been restricted, tobacco companies now spend more than 90 percent of their marketing budget — nearly $10 billion a year — to saturate convenience stores, gas stations and other retail outlets.
-Tobacco companies pay stores billions to ensure that cigarettes and other tobacco products are advertised heavily, displayed prominently and priced cheaply to appeal to both kids and current tobacco users.
+As other forms of tobacco marketing have been restricted, tobacco companies now spend more than 95 percent of their marketing budget — nearly $8.7 billion a year — to saturate convenience stores, gas stations, and other retail outlets.
+Tobacco companies pay stores to ensure that cigarettes and other tobacco products are advertised heavily, displayed prominently, and priced cheaply to appeal to both kids and current tobacco users.

 Convenience stores have also become partners with — and front groups for — the tobacco industry in fighting higher tobacco taxes and other public policies that reduce tobacco use.

 Originally released in 2012, this 2016 update includes:

 With tobacco ads prohibited on television, radio and billboards and less frequent in magazines, convenience stores remain one place where consumers, including kids, are regularly exposed to tobacco advertising and promotions.
 The point of sale is by far the tobacco industry’s dominant marketing channel today, and that it has, not surprisingly, grown in importance since the 1998 tobacco settlement.